 When we complete an affidavit of service for dissolution of marriage documents the court also requires that a photograph of the respondent be attached as an exhibit.
 Our sworn affidavit of service then accompanies an affidavit of identification that the applicant needs to swear or affirm in front of a court registrar or Justice of the Peace before returning to the Family Court in Wellington.

-Drafting and swearing a court approved affidavit of service is critical for keeping a case moving.
 Tight timelines mean there is no room for error.
-For our clients who are time poor utilising our in-house admin service to complete this task is a no brainer.
+For our clients who are time poor utilising our in-house admin service to complete this task makes sense.